 Choosing and Installing the Liner

 “PondGard™ Rubber Liners, which are one of the lining products made by Firestone Specialty Products, provide outstanding flexibility allowing them to be shaped to fit the contours of nearly any water feature,” said Johnson.
-“They are ideal for a wildlife ponds because they are eco-friendly, require minimal maintenance and are extremely resistant to ultraviolet (UV) radiation and ozone, even when exposed.
+“They are ideal for a wildlife ponds because they are Eco-friendly.
+Furthermore, they require minimal maintenance and are extremely resistant to ultraviolet (UV) radiation and ozone, even when exposed.

-Once you have the perfect site picked out and have created your own unique design, call 811 or your local utility company before you start digging to get information on how to steer clear of any underground cables or pipes.
+Once you have the perfect site picked out and have created your own unique design, call your utility company.
+Do this before you start digging to get information on how to steer clear of any underground cables or pipes.
 Also check if any permits are required by your local building ordinances.

 To create a habitat for smaller wildlife and allow animals to get in and out easily, your pond should have shallow edges.
-Deeper depths should be toward the center, which is also a good place for a few logs or large rocks to serve as perches for birds and shelter for small visitors.
+Deeper depths should be toward the center.
+This is also a good place for a few logs or large rocks to serve as perches for birds and shelter for small visitors.

-Place a layer of fine sand or use a synthetic underlayment fabric throughout the excavated area.
-Then, place the rubber liner in the hole and fill with water, using rocks and stones around the edges to secure it in place.
+Place a layer of fine sand or use a synthetic underlay fabric throughout the excavated area.
+Then, place the rubber liner in the hole and fill with water.
+Use rocks and stones around the edges to secure it in place.

 Plant life is an important element to attract wildlife.
-Aquatic plants come in four general categories: submerged, marginal (grow on pond edges), emergent (root to the pond bottom) and floating.
+Aquatic plants come in four general categories.
+Plants are either submerged, marginal (grow on pond edges), emergent (root to the pond bottom) and floating.
 The best plant options are native species of aquatic plants, rather than tropical plants.
 Be sure all chlorine is removed from the water before adding plant life.
-Your local nursery is a good resource for plant information
+Your local nursery is a good resource for plant information.

 Wildlife ponds are a great way to restore the natural environment.
-Depending on where you live, you might find small creatures, such as salamanders, turtles, frogs and toads making their way to your pond.
-Dragonflies and, of course, a variety of birds will find hours of enjoyment, while keeping nature in balance by eating many common backyard insects.
+Depending on where you live, you might find all kinds of small creatures.
+Salamanders, turtles, frogs and toads can all make their way to your pond.
+Dragonflies and, of course, a variety of birds will find hours of enjoyment.
+In addition, they will keep nature in balance by eating many common backyard insects.